BJP district leader expelled for anti-Suvendu comments in public | Politics

 A BJP leader said that BJP state vice-president Pratap Banerjee sent the expulsion letter to Saha hours after his press meet was telecast on news channels.
 The letter said Saha was expelled from the party ''with immediate effect'' for ''violating party discipline by his conduct.''
 BJP state president Sukanta Majumder said Saha had flouted procedures blatantly by airing his grievances in the media instead of discussing it in the party forum.

-Saha's expulsion comes ahead of the civic poll in Howrah, whose dates are yet to be announced.
+Saha's expulsion comes ahead of the civic poll in Howrah, slated to be held on December 19.
 Confirming that he was communicated the expulsion decision, Saha said that loyal and old time party workers like me are now being expelled.
 But those who had crossed over to BJP from Trinamool Congress in recent times are being pampered even if they are responsible for the poor performance by our party in the assembly election. ''It seems there has been Trinamoolisation of BJP, which will take us nowhere,'' he said.

 Asserting that none can take away his right to work for the party, Saha said he has been associated with BJP for more than 30 years.
 Adhikari had made adverse comments against loyal BJP workers of Howrah and had levelled ''false accusations'' against them of having truck with TMC while recommending the name of a Trinamool turncoat as the chairman of the BJP poll campaign committee for the coming civic poll there, he said.